Back to docs

 4. 4.Click Create behavior

 Note: CloudFront evaluates behaviors in order from most specific to least specific.
-The new /lp/* behavior will be matched before your default /* behavior, so your existing site is unaffected.
+Both new behaviors will be matched before your default /* behavior, so your existing site is unaffected.

 Step 4: Handle the Exact Folder Path (Optional)

-If you want yoursite.com/lp (without a trailing slash) to also work, add a second behavior:
+If you want yoursite.com/use-cases (without a trailing slash) to also work, add another behavior:

-1. 1.Create another behavior with path pattern /lp (no wildcard)
+1. 1.Create another behavior with path pattern /use-cases (no wildcard)

-2. 2.Use the same origin (FlintOrigin) and the same CloudFront Function association
+2. 2.Use the same origin (FlintOrigin) and the same settings as Behavior 1

 javascript